r3leaf-earth/read-netcdf/README.md

 The script 'read_tas.py' reads from a netCDF file which belongs to climate models CORDEX.
 The variable read is the daily mean temperature 2m above the ground level, short 'tas'.

+The script 'read_heatwaves_or_temperature_stats.py' works with netCDF files from 2 datasets, see header comment in script.
+This README is written for the script 'read_tas.py'.

 ## For whom?
 If you are starting to work with .nc-files this is a good starting point for you.